 American Museum Of Natural History

-Maintain current and accurate records in Raiser's Edge database.
+- Maintain current and accurate donor records in Raiser's Edge (SQL CRM database).

 To be considered for this position please visit our web site and apply on line at the following link: careers.amnh.org

 The American Museum of Natural History is one of the world's preeminent scientific and cultural institutions.
 Since its founding in 1869, the Museum has advanced its global mission to discover, interpret and disseminate information about human cultures, the natural world and the universe through a wide-ranging program of scientific research, education and exhibition.
 The Museum is renowned for its exhibitions and scientific collections, which serve as a field guide to the entire planet and present a panorama of the world's cultures.

 The American Museum of Natural History is an Equal Opportunity/Affirmative Action Employer.
 The Museum does not discriminate with respect to employment, or admission or access to Museum facilities, programs or activities on the basis of race, creed, color, religion, age, disability, marital status, partnership status, gender, sex, sexual orientation, gender identity, gender expression, genetic information, pregnancy, alienage or citizenship status, current or former participation in the uniformed services, status as a veteran, or national or ethnic origin, or on account of any other basis prohibited by applicable City, State, or Federal law.